Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 We start with a simple Jekyll website called **MangiarBene**, which in this case is the actual website you are visiting right now.
 It constraints of two collections of **15 cookbooks** and **48 recipes** as well as a **blog** from which this actual post is the 'latest'.

 You can go to the [homepage](/) of **MangiarBene** now, if you want and see how the website is structured.
-Finally we can go to a different OPA website (in React), which I developed for this demo, that just uses the content from **MangiarBene** as JSON data.
+Finally we can go to a different SPA website (in React), which I developed for this demo, that just uses the content from **MangiarBene** as JSON data.
 But let me explain first.

 ## Many to many relationships